StanfordDataScience/DSSG2020/resources/SLURM_instruction.md

 ```
 *Note:* `module avail` shows the modules available for loading on the cluster and `module load <name_of_module>` loads the corresponding module.

-After submitting the script to the job queue using `sbatch submit.sbatch`, you can easily monitor its status with the commands from the previous section.
+After submitting the script to the job queue using `sbatch submit.sbatch`, you can easily manage its status with the commands from the previous section.
 After it finishes running the `my_script.py` file, it will output a log file `test.log` and a file `test.err` that catches any error message (if any) during the execution.
 You can check out the files using `cat test.err`, for example.